-- 1. Earn a minimum of 62 semester hours. - 2.
-Earn a minimum of 124 grade (honor) points or double the number of semester hours completed (retention GPA of 2.0). - Complete at least 15 semester credit hours of the 64 in residence (courses taught through Randall University). - 4.
+- Earn a minimum of 62 semester hours. - Earn a minimum of 124 grade (honor) points or double the number of semester hours completed (retention GPA of 2.0). - Complete at least 15 semester credit hours of the 62 in residence (courses taught through Randall University) not including any Prior Learning credits or Credit by Demonstrated Competency credits. - 4.
 Have no failing grade in any required subject. - Have no incomplete grade in a course needed for graduation. - 6.
 Satisfy all financial obligations to the University and be in good standing with the University.